github/opensourcefriday/README.md

 Open Source Software (OSS) is the backbone of most software, tools, apps, electronics and more that we use every day.
 Not only is Open Source Friday about encouraging people to contribute, but it's about encouraging businesses to give back to the software they use by setting aside time for our colleagues to work on OSS on the clock.

-By signing up to the website, you can view and share your contributions as well as check to see your friends' Friday contributions.
-You'll also find a number of guides on getting started with open source, and also guides on being a good maintainer.
+By signing up to the website, you can view and share you and your friends' Friday contributions.
+You'll also find a number of guides on getting started with open source and being a good maintainer.

 ### What this isn't